senselogic/GAME_DEVELOPMENT_TEST/README.md

 *   Walks or runs when the Move axis is used.
 *   Rotates to point his gun toward the hero camera target.
 *   Shoots laser rays with its gun toward the hero camera target when the Shoot button is used.
-*   Uses IK to aim vertically.
-*   Uses IK to make the feet touch the ground when they get below it.

 ### The **hero camera** :